autopi-io/documentation/docs/core/services/obd_manager.md

 **OPTIONAL ARGUMENTS**

   - **`wait`** (bool): Wait for each message/line to read according to the default timeout of the serial connection (default 1 second).
-Otherwise there will only be waiting on the first line. line/message.
+Otherwise there will only be waiting on the first line/message.
 Default value is `False`.
   - **`limit`** (int): The maximum number of messages to read.
 Default value is `500`.
   - **`duration`** (float): How many seconds to monitor?
 If not set there is no limitation.
   - **`mode`** (int): The STN monitor mode.
 Default is `0`.